Evogene (NASDAQ:EVGN) Announces Earnings Results

-Evogene (NASDAQ:EVGN – Get Free Report) released its quarterly earnings results on Thursday.
-The biotechnology company reported ($0.17) EPS for the quarter, topping the consensus estimate of ($0.19) by $0.02, MarketWatch Earnings reports.
-The firm had revenue of $0.65 million during the quarter, compared to analyst estimates of $0.77 million.
+Evogene (NASDAQ:EVGN – Get Free Report) announced its quarterly earnings results on Thursday.
+The biotechnology company reported ($0.17) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.19) by $0.02, MarketWatch Earnings reports.
+The firm had revenue of $0.65 million for the quarter, compared to the consensus estimate of $0.77 million.
 Evogene had a negative return on equity of 67.44% and a negative net margin of 943.25%.
-During the same period in the previous year, the company posted ($0.21) EPS.
+During the same quarter in the previous year, the business earned ($0.21) earnings per share.

 Evogene Company Profile